Shampoo Ingredients to Avoid (9 Toxic & Harmful Chemicals)

 2. Buy or Make Toxin-free Products

-Basically, you should start thinking about your hair products just like you think about what you eat.
+Basically, you should start thinking about the ingredients in your hair products just like you think about what you eat.
 Read labels and be discerning about what you use on your hair.

 Non-toxic Shampoos and Hair Care Products